Martin looks at our understanding of what makes us think, feel and act the way we do.

 Martin Sixsmith examines the origins of experimental psychology.

-Martin looks at the popularity of lobotomies during the middle of the last century.
+Exploring the popularity of lobotomies during the middle of the 20th century.

-How, from the late 18th century, doctors took over the treatment of mentally ill people.
+How doctors took over the treatment of the mentally ill.

 Martin Sixsmith traces the origins of the asylum movement.